chrpow/fvtt-token-action-hud-shadowdark/readme.md

 For a guide on using Token Action HUD, go to: [How to Use Token Action HUD](https://github.com/Larkinabout/fvtt-token-action-hud-core/wiki/How-to-Use-Token-Action-HUD)

-For questions, feature requests or bug reports, please open an issue [here](https://github.com/Larkinabout/fvtt-token-action-hud-core/issues).
+For questions, feature requests or bug reports, please open an issue.
+Issues specific to the Shadowdark Hud should be submitted [here](https://github.com/chrpow/fvtt-token-action-hud-shadowdark/issues).

 Pull requests are welcome.
 Please include a reason for the request or create an issue before starting one.